ljpernic/HQ3.1/src/pages/content/fiction/2020-09-13-A-Little-Journey/index.md

 And then, two weeks ago, she had seen Mr. Thirkell's advertisement in New York City:

-COME TO MARS!
+**COME TO MARS!**

-Stay at the Thirkell Restorium for one week.
-And then, on into space on the greatest adventure life can offer!
+**Stay at the Thirkell Restorium for one week.
+And then,** **on into space on the greatest adventure life can offer!**

-Send for Free Pamphlet: "Nearer My God To Thee."
+**Send for Free Pamphlet: "Nearer My God To Thee."**

-Excursion rates.
-Round trip slightly lower.
+**Excursion rates.
+Round trip slightly lower.**

 "Round trip," Mrs. Bellowes had thought.
-"But who would come back after seeing Him?"
+"But who would come back after seeing *Him*?"

 And so she had bought a ticket and flown off to Mars and spent seven mild days at Mr. Thirkell's Restorium, the building with the sign on it which flashed: THIRKELL'S ROCKET TO HEAVEN!
 She had spent the week bathing in limpid waters and erasing the care from her tiny bones, and now she was fidgeting, ready to be loaded into Mr. Thirkell's own special private rocket, like a bullet, to be fired on out into space beyond Jupiter and Saturn and Pluto.
 And thus—who could deny it?—you would be getting nearer and nearer to the Lord.
 How wonderful!
-Couldn't you just feel Him drawing near?
+Couldn't you just *feel* Him drawing near?
 Couldn't you just sense His breath, His scrutiny, His Presence?

 "Here I am," said Mrs. Bellowes, "an ancient rickety elevator, ready to go up the shaft.
 God need only press the button."